 –Josef, Swallow School, Hartland

-In addition to the OTR BFT trips described above, 2016-2017 will see our cars packed for Badger High School in Lake Geneva, Neillsville Middle School, Kaukauna High School, Slinger High School, St. Mary’s Springs Academy in Fond du Lac, and the middle school Tech Savvy Program at UW-Fox Valley in Menasha.
+In addition to the OTR Biotechnology Field Trips described above, 2016-2017 will see our cars packed for Badger High School in Lake Geneva, Neillsville Middle School, Kaukauna High School, Slinger High School, St. Mary’s Springs Academy in Fond du Lac, and the middle school Tech Savvy Program at UW-Fox Valley in Menasha.

 “Working with students and teachers all over the state is wonderful – personal highlights include creating new and lasting partnerships with terrific teachers and schools, getting a chance to see the different classrooms and lab rooms where learning takes place, seeing my first wolf in the wild (on the road to Neillsville!) and singing along with Ryan as we drive north.”
 [Barbara]